- Address: Van Zandvlietplein 1, Rotterdam

 Extra stadium info – Stadion Feijenoord

 The stadium opened in 1937 with a capacity of 64,000.
 It has several nicknames, like De Kuip (The Tub) and De Voetbaltempel (The Football Temple).
-The venue hosted 2000 UEFA European Football Championship matches of the national football teams of Denmark, the French Republic, Germany, the Italian Republic, the Netherlands, Norway, the Portuguese Republic, Spain and Yugoslavia.
+The venue hosted 2000 UEFA European Football Championship matches.
+The national football teams of Denmark, the French Republic, Germany, the Italian Republic, the Netherlands, Norway, the Portuguese Republic, Spain and Yugoslavia played at Stadion Feijenoord during the European football championship.
 The stadium hosted the final of the tournament, which was won by the French Republic after defeating the Italian Republic 2-1.
+A crowd of 48,000 attended the final.

 In 2002, Stadion Feijenoord hosted the UEFA Cup final.
 The continental tournament was won by Feyenoord after defeating Borussia Dortmund, the second German football club with a world championship title, 3-2.
 48,000 people attended the game.
+Pierre van Hooijdonk scored twice for Feyenoord in the UEFA Cup final.
+Jon Dahl Tomasson scored the other goal for Feyenoord in the final.
 Feyenoord drew an average home attendance of 39,000 during that domestic football league season.
+In 2002, they reached the UEFA Cup final after beating the Italian club named FC Internazionale Milano.
+Borussia Dortmund reached the final after defeating AC Milan, the arch-rivals of Internazionale.

 Dutch cup finals

 Stadion Feijenoord hosted its first-ever Dutch cup final in 1950.
 PSV won the game.
-The stadium hosted its 50th Dutch cup final in 2022.
-PSV won the match after beating Ajax 2-1 in front of 42,000 spectators.
+In 1965, Stadion Feijenoord hosted its first Dutch cup final involving Feyenoord.
+The club from Rotterdam won the match against the Go Ahead Eagles 1-0.
+Frans Bouwmeester scored the only goals in the game.
+The stadium named Stadion Feijenoord hosted its 50th Dutch cup final in 2022.
+PSV won their 10th Dutch cup title that year after beating Ajax 2-1 in front of 42,000 spectators.
 Ryan Jiro Gravenberch scored the first goal of the game. Érick Gabriel Gutiérrez Galaviz and Cody Mathès Gakpo both scored for PSV in the final.

 Ajax, Feyenoord and PSV